 Getting around Peru is fairly safe and easy.
-From boats to buses and trains, here are the best ways to travel around Peru.
+From buses and taxis to boats and trains, here are the best ways to travel around Peru.

 How to pick a reputable company, how to prevent altitude sickness, and other safety tips before you reach Machu Picchu.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote

 I love the sandwich ladies that come on the bus at stops and offer me food.
 Mmmmm... sandwiches... but seriously, I'm gonna make this recipe at home.

 Ayngelina, I love seeing recipes from your travels, it makes the adventures so much more real to me!

 I think I might have tried this while in Peru, although there were so many good foods to try out it is hard to remember.

 That looks so good!
 I'm glad the bus station food is better in South America than it is in most parts of southeast Asia.
 I got tired of eating Oreos on every bus ride.

 Love reading Ayngelina's posts!
 Thanks for sharing this Peruvian recipe :)